-(v) Decision-making policies on the ratio of compensation for individual Directors who are not Audit & Supervisory Committee members
+v) Decision-making policies on the ratio of compensation for individual Directors who are not Audit & Supervisory Committee members

 With regard to the policies on decisions on the ratio of compensation by category for Directors who are not Audit & Supervisory Committee members (excluding the Chairman and Directors without the right of representation and Outside Directors), the total annual compensation is used as the basis to calculate bonuses, which are calculated by multiplying the base bonus amount, which ranges between 25% and 30% of bonuses, by a coefficient corresponding to the achievement levels of performance indicators.
-In addition, stock compensation is calculated by multiplying the total annual compensation by the ratio of stock compensation ranging from 20% to 25% and subsequently multiplying the amount derived by a coefficient corresponding to the achievement level against the company-wide ROIC target, sustainability goals, etc. It is designed so that the ratio of "bonuses" and "stock compensation" increases, commensurate to the position.
-For FY2021, the composition ratio of the total amount of compensation for Directors who are not Audit & Supervisory Committee members (excluding Chairman and Director without the right of representation and Outside Directors) was as follows: approximately 66% as base compensation, approximately 23% as bonuses, and approximately 11% as stock compensation.
+In addition, stock compensation is calculated by multiplying the total annual compensation by the ratio of stock compensation ranging from 20% to 25% and subsequently multiplying the amount derived by a coefficient corresponding to the achievement level against the company-wide ROIC target, sustainability goals, etc. It is designed so that the ratio of "bonuses" and "stock compensation" increases, commensurate to the position and Role Grade.
+For FY2022, the composition ratio of the total amount of compensation for Directors who are not Audit & Supervisory Committee members (excluding Chairman and Director without the right of representation and Outside Directors) was as follows: approximately 43.0% as base compensation, approximately 42.7% as bonuses, and approximately 14.3% as stock compensation.

-(vi) Matters regarding delegation of decisions on compensation for individual Directors who are not Audit & Supervisory Committee members
+vi) Matters regarding delegation of decisions on compensation for individual Directors who are not Audit & Supervisory Committee members vii) Other important matters regarding decisions on the details of compensation for individual Directors who are not Audit & Supervisory Committee members